 - Copenhagen, Denmark: 31 August - 1 September 2013

-At the last three assemblies, IBSA has also held a Blind Sports Conference.
+At recent assemblies IBSA has also held a blind sports conference.

 The assembly's wishes are carried out through the bodies set out in IBSA's Statutes (Constitution) and Internal Regime Regulations (By-laws).
-The key bodies are:
+The main bodies are:

 Comprising the President, the Vice-President, the Secretary General,